-- Individualized Learning Plan based on each student needs, with goals and awards - One-on-one instruction from a Supervising Teacher assigned to each student in a strong coach/mentor relationship - Virtual Tutors, trained in outreach and trauma informed practices, are assigned to coach and monitor the progress of students, who are taking courses in ELA, ELD, and mathematics - Socio-emotional support is system-wide with our Trauma-Resilient Educational Communities (TREC) platform, from first contact into job - placement. - Utilizing data to inform appropriate course placement and monitor progress - Intervention courses are virtually accessible (including Read 180, Math 180, Literacy and ThinkCERCA) - Student Learning Teams with the Student Retention Support staff, teacher, tutors, and counselors discuss each student and employ response to intervention for engagement and credit competition.
+- Individualized Learning Plan based on each student needs, with goals and awards - One-on-one instruction from a Supervising Teacher assigned to each student in a strong coach/mentor relationship - Virtual Tutors, trained in outreach and trauma-informed practices, are assigned to coach and monitor the progress of students, who are taking courses in ELA, ELD, and mathematics - Socio-emotional support is system-wide with our Trauma-Resilient Educational Communities (TREC) platform - Utilizing data to inform appropriate course placement and monitor progress - Intervention courses are virtually accessible (including Read 180, Math 180, Literacy and ThinkCERCA) - Student Learning Teams with the Student Retention Support staff, teacher, tutors and counselors discuss each student and employ response to intervention for engagement and credit completion.

-For our low-income students' instruction is differentiated or personalized according to student needs.
+For our low-income students, instruction is differentiated or personalized according to student needs.
 Both Supervising Teachers and Small Group Instructors recognize that students learn in various ways and try to incorporate several learning styles into instruction.
 Upon learning more about students through an initial student survey, orientation conversations, and weekly interactions, Supervising Teachers work with Small Group Instructors to adjust the activities, choices, or expectations of assignments in the course(s) to meet the needs of each individual student.
 Small Group Instructors personalize and differentiate instruction in various ways.
 For instance, if a student is struggling or received a low assessment score, the SGI teacher may allow a slower credit completion rate, provide extra instruction, assign tutoring, provide supplemental material, provide study guides, or administer tests in sections.
-Teachers work with students to provide appropriate instructional interventions and accommodations, never merely "providing" them with extra resources without also providing them with their personal support.
+Teachers work with students on an individual basis to provide appropriate instructional interventions and accommodations.

 For English Learners, there has been a special focus on tech literacy and getting students connected to online platforms.
 Technology allows EL students to access English support classes via Google Classroom, live class feeds, and collaborative discussions via Google Meet to support both tech and academic instruction.
 The latter of which provides the opportunity to build skills in the areas of both speaking and listening.
-Other technology supports include Kami - text to speech, tech literacy videos in English and Spanish, graphic organizers, sentence starters, audio books, and online textbooks.
+Other technology supports include Kami - text to speech, tech literacy videos in English and Spanish, graphic organizers, sentence starters, audio books, online textbooks, and Rosetta Stone..
 Personalized ELD tutoring sessions.
 These curriculum options are available to address learning loss: System 44, Math180, and Read 180.